Custom SQLite Library

-PSPDFKit for iOS does not include a custom version of SQLite, as iOS comes with SQLite already bundled.
+PSPDFKit for iOS doesn’t include a custom version of SQLite, as iOS comes with SQLite already bundled.
 Depending on the version of iOS, this version is different and will also have different capabilities enabled:

 If you see SQLite log warnings, read up on our troubleshooting tips.

-Check the SQLite website to see what version is the most current.
+Check the SQLite website to see which version is the most current.
 Sometimes your app requires a specific SQLite version.
-For example:
+Examples of such cases include:

-Call this in code to see what version of SQLite you currently use
+Call the following in code to see which version of SQLite you currently use:

-PSPDFKit.framework is dynamically linked with SQLite provided by iOS SDK.
-However if you link your app with custom SQLite library, PSPDFKit.framework will automatically use it.
+PSPDFKit is dynamically linked with the SQLite library provided by the iOS SDK.
+However, if you link your app with a custom SQLite library, PSPDFKit will automatically use it.
 You might want to remove the

 Make sure your custom SQLite library is built with the following flags:

-PSPDFKit.framework expects these options and fails early if any of these are missing.
+PSPDFKit expects these options and fails early if any of them are missing.